 How to Make a Rice Bowl

-Now that you have prepped all these awesome foods what do you do with them?
+Now that you have prepped all these excellent foods, what do you do with them?
 Of course, every bowl starts with rice, but what to put on the rice is the question.
-When I am trying to come up with a rice bowl combination I first think of what kind of food am I’m in the mood.
-This will help me determine not only my protein and vegetable but also my seasonings and dressing.
-Here are a few combinations to inspire you.
+When I am trying to come up with a rice bowl combination, I first think of what kind of food am I’m in the mood.
+This helps me determine not only my protein and vegetable but also my seasonings and dressing.

 - roast chicken with a little soy sauce, brussels sprouts, edamame, avocado, pickled carrots, power greens, and ginger dressing

 - braised beef, mushrooms, cauliflower, power greens, quick-pickled cucumbers, and caramelized sweet onion dressing

 - roast chicken with garlic herb seasoning, sweet potato, brussels sprouts, radishes, power greens, quick-pickled cucumbers, and caramelized sweet onion dressing

 - braised pork loin with cumin, sliced bell peppers, avocado, quick pickled red onion, black beans, power greens, and salsa

 - roast chicken with Italian seasoning, sliced bell peppers, broccoli, mushrooms, pickled red onions, power greens, and balsamic dressing.